Tom11w/ansible_demo/README.md

 - Nginx as a web server on 2 of the VM's to serve the HTML pagers
 - HAProxy configured to be a load balancer

-## Assumtions
+## Assumptions

-- Linux (Fedora) is installed on 3 VM's
+- Linux (Fedora) is installed on 3 VM's.
+These are the Managed nodes
-- set up with a user that has sudo.
+- User on the node is set up with sudo permissions.
-- SSH access using ssh key.
+- Control node (the machine form which you run Ansible) has a ssh key pair.
+- SSH public key is on Managed nodes in the ~/.ssh/authorized_keys file.

 Last item Hint: